Monday 8 April 2024

 Sunday 31 December 2023

-I have just visited the doc's with what I perceived to be the advanced stages of third degree man 'flu.
+I have just visited the doc's with what I perceived to be the advanced stages of third degree man 'flu - man 'flu X, in my opinion. a new and virulent strain!
 I was checked out thoroughly by the lady doc and made to feel that I was only two training sessions short of a world heavyweight title fight!
 I left empty handed... no drugs, no sympathy, not even a cuddle!

 In my disgruntled state I started to reflect.
 Man ‘flu?
 Who labelled it thus?
 Yeah, women.
 A dismissive term that suggests that at best a bloke is malingering and at worst a cry-baby who can’t handle a bit of discomfort.